EmoDetect/The-Educators/README.md

 #### Tehnical Details ####

-- Information about users will be stored in a database;
+- Information  will be stored in a [Firebase Database](https://firebase.google.com/);
-- An API will be used to recognize faces and emotions;
+- [This Google API](https://cloud.google.com/vision/docs/detecting-faces) will be used to recognize faces and emotions;
 - The Web Page will be built  using _HTML, CSS & vanilla JavaScript_;

 #### Preview ####